sy77777en/video_annotation_folk/labels_markdown/cam_setup/angle/start_with/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- The video starts with the camera positioned at a low angle, angled upward relative to a level perspective but not directly from below.
+- The video starts with the camera at a low angle, looking upward compared to a level angle but not directly from below.

 </details>